mmcqd/datatt/README.md

 I took a lot of inspiration for this project from trying (and sometimes succeeding) to read the source code of [redtt](https://github.com/RedPRL/redtt).

+## Building

+You can build datatt by installing `dune` and then running `Make` in the datatt directory.

 ## Features

 * Dependent functions.